universalimages/rmd/README.md

 <table>
   <tr><th>Field Name</th><th>Value Type</th><th>Description</th></tr>
   <tr><td>rmd:Crop</td><td>Closed Choice</td>
-    <td>This attribute controls the level of modification allowed by the license restrictions of the image.<br>
+    <td>This attribute controls the level of modification allowed by the license restrictions of the image.<br />
     The following values are allowed:
     <dl>
       <dt>none</dt><dd>No cropping allowed at all.</dd>